 NVQ and City & Guilds Level 2 & 3 Qualified Engineers

 Members of the Water Management Society and the Chartered Institute of Plumbing & Heating Engineering

 Do you not need to be a member of the Legionella Control Association (LCA) to carry out Legionella Services?
 In short no you don't.
 It is commonly believed that in order to carry out Legionella Services you must be a member of the LCA, they are not the official or governing body for Legionella as many people believe.
 The LCA are used as an example in the ACOP L8 paragraph 83 of an organisation that uses a code of conduct for service providers.
 The Health & Safety Executive do not endorse or recommend the LCA or any other competent person scheme for Legionella.

-We have chosen to be members of the Trust Mark scheme who also have a code of conduct and are the only Government Endorsed Technical Competence scheme.
-As members of Trust Mark our customers can demonstrate they have done everything possible to ensure all work is carried out in a competenct manner.
+We are members of Trust Mark who also have a code of conduct and are the only Government Endorsed Technical Competence scheme.
+As members of Trust Mark our customers can demonstrate they have done everything possible to ensure that all work is carried out in a competent manner.